Practices, Representations and Meanings Of Human Mobility in Archaeology

-In addition to contributions focusing on Mobility, we welcome also papers addressing topics in line with the areas of interest of Ex Novo: politics and archaeology, public archaeology, the legacies of colonialism and nationalism within the discipline, the articulation between local and global archaeological traditions, the discipline’s involvement in memory and identity, museum studies and restitution issues.
+In addition to contributions focusing on Mobility, also papers addressing topics in line with the areas of interest of Ex Novo will be included: politics and archaeology, public archaeology, the legacies of colonialism and nationalism within the discipline, the articulation between local and global archaeological traditions, the discipline’s involvement in memory and identity, museum studies and restitution issues.

 “Of course we immigrants wanna sing all night long.
 Don’t you know the singing salves the troubled soul?”